The Top 5 Risk Analysis Add-Ins for Excel in 2024

 Footnotes

-1. ModelRisk's ribbon can be customized based on the user's specific industry or analysis type.
+1. ModelRisk's ribbon can be customised to show only the tools relevant to your industry or analysis type.

-3. Integration with visualization tools such as Power BI or Tableau.
+3. Integration with visualisation tools such as Power BI or Tableau.

-4. Results can be accessed via the VOSE Results Viewer or the Pelican web platform.
+4. Results accessible via the Vose Results Viewer or the Pelican web platform.

-7. An extensive Data Mining tool is available, though it significantly increases the price.
+7. An extensive Data Mining tool is available separately, but it adds a lot to the price.